About EPEAT®

 Photovoltaic Modules and Inverters

-different verification entities - see Ultra-Low Carbon Solar Criteria - Verification Overview and Verification Entities for further information.
+EPEAT Ultra-Low Carbon Solar Criteria 4.1 and 4.2 have specific layers of verification that must be performed by different verification entities.
+See EPEAT Solar Category Verification Overview for further information on how the verification process works for the Photovoltaic Modules and Inverters category in general, and specific requirements for the Ultra-Low Carbon Solar Criteria for Photovoltaic Modules specifically.
 If using an alternative global warming potential contribution coefficient(s) to calculate the Verified Carbon Footprint, a Designated Expert must be engaged - see GEC List of Designated Experts for Ultra-Low Carbon Solar Module Criteria.

 Servers